Morwenn/poplar-heap/README.md

 }
 ```

-If we manage to implement both `push_heap` and `pop_heap` to run in O(log n) time with O(1) space, it is easy to see
+If we manage to implement both `push_heap` and `pop_heap` to run in O(log n) time with O(1) space, then `make_heap` and
-that both `make_heap` and `sort_heap` will run in O(n log n) time with O(1) space, making the whole poplar sort
+and `sort_heap` will both run in O(n log n) time and O(1) space, making the whole poplar sort algorithm run with the
-algorithm run with the same time and space complexities.
+same time and space complexities.

 ### Finding the poplars in O(log n) time

-Both `push_heap` and `pop_heap` require one to know where the main poplars forming the poplar heap are located.
+Both `push_heap` and `pop_heap` require knowledge of the location of the main poplars forming the poplar heap.
 The
-original poplar sort algorithm stored the positions of the poplars for that exact reason.
+original poplar sort algorithm stores the positions of the poplars for that exact reason.
 In order to achieve that
-without storing anything, we can go back to the original properties of a poplar heap:
+without storing anything, we need to go back to the original properties of a poplar heap:

 * The size of a poplar is always of the form 2^n-1
 * The poplars are stored from the bigger to the smaller